Why Is iPad the Best Platform for a Soundboard?

 How Do You Use Setlist Mode on iPad for Live Shows?

 Theatre sound operators running shows from iPad position the device at the tech table or stage manager's desk.
 The GO button is large enough to tap reliably in low-light tech booth conditions.
 Haptic feedback confirms the tap.
 Auto-scroll keeps the current cue centered without manual scrolling.
+Operators arriving from the QLab world will recognize the workflow, covered side by side in the QLab iPad alternative with cue list mode.

 Musicians using setlist mode for concert performances organize songs, backing tracks, and between-song cues in a predetermined order.
 The setlist advances through the show structure while individual pads remain accessible for improvised effects.
 The Mac soundboard comparison covers platform-specific setlist features.